kmorrow0712/tidytuesday/README.md

-My humble works for [tidytuesday](https://github.com/rfordatascience/tidytuesday)
+My humble works for [tidytuesday](https://github.com/rfordatascience/tidytuesday).
+R is cool ya'll!
+Especially if you utilize tidyverse.

+My goal here is to learn something with each entry and push my ability to creatively visualize data.

 ### Hats off to:
 1. All of the lovely submissions I see every week!